Barco’s Responsible Minerals Sourcing Policy

 Sustainability covering three dimensions (Environment, People and Society, Responsible Business Practices) is an inherent part of Barco’s Values.
 Managing our obligations for Conflict Minerals is part of Barco’s corporate responsibility.
 We, just like many other stakeholders, are concerned about human rights violations in different forms (child labor, human-trafficking, forced labor etc.) as well as the armed conflicts causing extreme violence across so-called “Conflict-Affected and High-Risk Areas” (CAHRAs).
 We recognize the risk related to illegal extraction and trade of materials such as tin, tungsten, tantalum, gold and cobalt, which can fuel military conflicts, human rights violations and environmental degradation.

-Barco aligns its Conflict minerals policy with the “OECD Due Diligence Guidance for Responsible Chains of Minerals from Conflict-Affected and High-Risk Areas” (OECD Due Diligence Guidance1).
-Barco’s conflict minerals policy addresses the risks defined in Annex II of the OECD Due Diligence Guidance.
+Barco aligns Responsible Minerals Sourcing Policy with the “OECD Due Diligence Guidance for Responsible Chains of Minerals from Conflict-Affected and High-Risk Areas” (OECD Due Diligence Guidance1).
+Barco’s Responsible Minerals Sourcing Policy addresses the risks defined in Annex II of the OECD Due Diligence Guidance.
 In addition, Barco has indirectly obligations in various regions, including the United States of America and the European Union.

 Barco has implemented the following: